-Inbound rules for allowing Remote Administration and Windows Management Instrumentation
+Inbound rules for allowing Remote Service Management and Windows Management Instrumentation

 It is always nice to be able to ping your clients out there and Specops Deploy OS sends out an echo request to make sure the client you are going to capture is alive and kickin’ so let’s open up for this as well.